 First, take the time to outline your goals.
 For starters, why are you buying this semi-truck; is this going to be part of a fleet for your business, or is this a single semi-truck for your personal use?
+If it’s for personal use, then you’ll also need a heavy rigid licence.
 Either way, you’ll have to consider goals like:

 - Financial impact.
 How much is this vehicle going to cost you?
 Are you going to finance it or pay for it outright?
 If you’re financing, what kind of terms are you able to get?

 - Durability/longevity.
 How long do you need this truck to last?
 Are you looking to get several years out of it?

 - Form and function.
 What is this semi-truck capable of?
 Will it be able to do everything you need it to?

 - How easy or comfortable will it be to drive?

 Buying a Semi-Truck: New vs. Used

 Buying new offers a handful of advantages.
 Notably, new vehicles tend to be in much better condition, and they’ll have a longer lifespan as well.
 You can also enjoy the image of having a brand-new semi-truck and verify that it will be taken care of properly.

 But buying used is also advantageous.
 You’ll usually score a much better deal without sacrificing much in terms of functionality.
 Some used semi-trucks run just as well and last just as long as their new counterparts.

 There are a lot of semi-trucks out there, and not all of them are going to suit your needs.
 For example, if you’re just hauling general freight, you’re not going to need a double frame.
 If you’re going to gross more than 80,000 pounds, you might need a much more powerful engine—but if you’re hauling less than this, you might not have to worry about it.